Dentist Listening Practice: Real Conversation + Activities

 Listen for exact phrases and specific details — times, instructions, and how things felt.
 Click each item you hear.

-Round 3: Detail check — instructions, sensations, and aftercare
+Round 3: Detail check

 Click each item when you hear the idea (wording may vary).